 But here’s something else I discovered about charisma.
 Sometimes all you have to do to be truly impressive is to get out of your own way.

 I once worked with the head of a research department who was preparing for a major business presentation.
-One-on-one, this man was charming, smart, and had a great sense of humor.
+One-on-one, this man was charming, smart, and had a great sense of humour.
 In informal settings, his body language was congruent and expressive.
 But he was also an introvert.
 Put him on stage in front of an audience and he became a communications disaster.

 You may be in a similar situation.
 When talking with friends, you speak coherently and convincingly, you use your hands to help describe an event or object, you smile, frown, shrug your shoulders and make broad, smooth gestures that add meaning to your messages.
 Yet during important business presentations, you become anxious or self-conscious.
 And, as a result, your usually eloquent speech and body language suffer.